peteroupc/peteroupc.github.io/jump.md

     |  0   0   1  |
     | 444 342 499 |

-To calculate the 3&times;3 jump matrix to jump 100 steps from this MRG, raise this matrix to the power of 100 then reduce the result's elements mod 1449.
+To calculate the 3&times;3 jump matrix to jump 100 steps from this MRG, raise this matrix to the power of 100 then take the result's elements mod 1449.
 One way to do this is the "square-and-multiply" method, described by D. Knuth in _The Art of Computer Programming_: Set J to the identity matrix, N to 100, and M to a copy of the transition matrix, then while N is greater than 0:

-1. If N is odd[^6], multiply J by M then reduce J's elements mod 1449.
+1. If N is odd[^6], multiply J by M then take J's elements mod 1449.
-2. Divide N by 2 and round down, then multiply M by M then reduce M's elements mod 1449.
+2. Divide N by 2 and round down, then multiply M by M then take M's elements mod 1449.

 The resulting J is a _jump matrix_ as follows: